 Police Chief Mike Brown

 Chief Mike Brown has served in the Salt Lake City Police Department since 1991.
 He was appointed Chief of Police on May 3, 2016, and prior to that was the Interim Police Chief from June 11, 2015.
-The department is made up of about 558 sworn and non-sworn personnel who work in a variety of divisions.
-He has held many positions throughout the department during his 26-year career, and most recently was the Commander for the Special Operations Bureau.
+He has held many positions throughout the department during his 28-year career, and most recently was the Commander for the Special Operations Bureau.
 As the Interim Police Chief, he implemented a Civilian Advisory Board (CAB) in 2015.

 Chief Brown’s experience has been focused on a number of specialty functions to address community needs, participation and management of special events and demonstrations, serious collision investigations, and coordination with federal and municipal agencies.
 As the Special Operations Bureau commander, he oversaw SWAT, Safe Streets Gang FBI Task Force, DEA Metropolitan Narcotic Task Force, Organized Crime Unit, Hazardous Device Unit, Motorcycle Squad, Public Order Unit and Accident Investigation.

 Click on the topic below if you have...

 a question for the Chief or a comment on a topic related to the police department or law enforcement (email@example.com)